 Peanut Butter Cake

 Preheat the oven to 350 degrees and prepare three 6-inch round cake pans with non-stick baking spray and parchment paper.

-In the other small mixing bowl gently whisk together the remaining milk (½ cup), eggs, and vanilla extract.
-Set aside.
+In a small mixing bowl combine the milk, vegetable oil, eggs, and vanilla extract.
+Whisk together and set aside.

 In the bowl of a stand mixer and with the flat beater attachment, combine the flour, sugar, baking powder, baking soda, and salt and give it a quick whisk together.

-Add in the butter and peanut butter to the dry ingredients and mix on low until it looks like sand.
+Add in the butter and peanut butter to the dry ingredients and mix on low until it looks like coarse sand.

-Slowly pour in the milk and oil mixture and mix on low for 2 minutes.
+Slowly pour in half the liquid mixture and mix on medium for 2 minutes.

-Slowly pour the milk, egg, and extract mixture in and mix on low for another 2 minutes.
+Slowly pour the remaining liquid mixture in and mix on medium for another 2 minutes.
 Scrap the sides of the bowl when necessary.